folkertdev/reversible-debugger/bachelor-thesis/thesis.md

 |\,\,\, & 0 & \text{Terminate the process} \\
 \end{align*}

+With this syntax we can construct programs like so:

+$$(\nu x)(\overline{x}\langle 42 \rangle.0\, |\, x(y).0)$$

+This program is read as "create a channel $x$ and then in parallel send 42 over $x$ then terminate, and receive a value on $x$ and bind it to the name $y$ then terminate."
+The pi-calculus is much too low-level to write real programs in, but it can compute any computable function (because the lambda calculus can be encoded into it \cite{milner1992functions}) and lends itself well to proofs.

-Reduction can occur when there is a send and a receive over the same channel in parallel.
+A pi-calculus term can be reduced when there is a send and a receive over the same channel in parallel.

 $$\overline{x}\langle z \rangle.P\, |\, x(y).Q \rightarrow P | Q[z/y]$$